nixworks/public/news/2018/01/25/u-s-president-donald-trump-threatens-to-stop-aid-to-palestine-if-they-do-not-agree-to-partake-in-peace-talks-with-israel.md

 ### [2018-01-25](/news/2018/01/25/index.md)

+##### Palestine-United States relations
 # U.S. President Donald Trump threatens to stop aid to Palestine if they do not agree to partake in peace talks with Israel.

-Palestine-United States relations: The US president says the Palestinians must pursue peace with Israel if they want aid money.
+The US president says the Palestinians must pursue peace with Israel if they want aid money.

 ### Sources: